Peter-St/Android-UVC-Camera/README.md

 This is a Android Studio Project.
 It connects to a usb camera from your Android Device.
 (OTG cabel or OTG Hub needed)

-# This Project was built to perform from all Android Devices (Above 4.1 Ice Cream Sandwich)(Mediathek Devices too) an Isochronous Video Stream.
+# This Project was built to perform an Isochronous Video Stream from all Android Devices (Above 4.1 Ice Cream Sandwich)(Mediathek Devices too).

 The program uses the usb device driver to perform an isochronous transfer with your camera device.